XDXXDXXDXXDXXDX/i18n-dom/README.md

 When you add nodes or modify nodes, the tool will silently convert for you in the background, you only need to use your default language to develop.

 ⭐️ No need to assign a separate key to each text;
-⭐️ Very small, only 673B after compression;
+⭐️ The file size is very small, only 2KB.
+And you can get a smaller file size by opening gzip;
 ⭐️ Independent of framework, based on web api, can be used in browser environment.

 ## Install